New unreleased work

 Humans are the common focus of my work, often depicted in brief moments of an orchestrated alternate reality presented in video format combining video, animation, still photograph, original music and sound.

-The detailed and immersive scenarios question humanity’s role on earth, drawing attention to both the positive and negative; exaggerated symbols and classic scenes from literature and film celebrate the extensive history of humanity’s creative output, while content and theme sarcastically and satirically point to popular culture’s disconnect from reality and mankind’s withdrawal from nature.
+The detailed and immersive scenarios question humanity’s role on earth, drawing attention to both the positive and negative; exaggerated symbols and classic scenes from literature and film celebrate the extensive history of humanity’s creative output, while content and theme sarcastically and satirically point to popular culture’s disconnect from reality and humankind’s withdrawal from nature.

 The temporal context of each scene is often omitted, allowing audiences to animate their own narrative based on their understanding of clichés in human storytelling.
 Hints, however, are given in visual clues in fabrics, patterns, animals and objects that play reoccurring roles; music and sound create contrast, context and space.